-Invoke callback function FOO on MouseDown and MouseUp.
+Means: invoke callback function FOO on MouseDown and MouseUp.
 All other events perform their default actions.

 '''

-F1.Event ← ('onMouseDown' 'FOO')( 'onMouseUp' 'FO

-O')
+F1.Event, + c 'onMouseMove' 'F00' ('THIS' 1)

 '''

-Add callback function FOO with ('THIS' 1) as its left-argument on the MouseMove event.
+Means: add a callback function FOO on the MouseMove event.
+The function will receive the array ('THIS' 1) as its left argument.
 All other events perform their default actions.